The Definitive Guide to Diabetic Socks

 Common Types of Hydrophilic Fibers

 - Wool is a natural fiber that can come from a variety of animals, not just sheep.
-This material acts as a good insulator even though it is lightweight.
+This material acts as a good insulator in diabetic socks even though it is lightweight.
 It resists wear and tear, dirt and wrinkles, and is flame retardant.
 The fiber is washable with the ability to keep the wearer comfortable in a wide range of temperatures.
 Every wool fiber is composed of millions of flexible coiled springs that bounce back to its original location after being stretched to capacity during use.
 In addition to its inherent qualities of shape recovery and wrinkle resistance, wool is also breathable and absorbs much of its weight in moisture without feeling wet.

 - Cotton is a strong fabric made of 100% natural fiber.
 It is smooth to the touch and holds its shape after multiple trips through the laundry.
 The fibers of cotton are biodegradable, breathable, hold color, and provide some wrinkle resistance.
 Even when boiled for sterilization and other purposes, cotton withstands disintegration.
-It wears well and resists abrasion while absorbing several times its weight in moisture.
+In diabetic socks, it wears well and resists abrasion while absorbing several times its weight in moisture.
 It is stronger wet than when it is dry.
 The problem is that when it gets wet it stays wet and holds moisture close to the skin.

 Common Types of Hydrophobic Fibers